-Both V Spike Peterson (2004, 2020) and Juanita Elias and Shirin Rai (2019) have added clarity to such an idea, developing separate but overlapping frameworks to understand the ways that global pressures are experienced across space and time and at very micro-scales.
-Elias and Rai develop a framework of ‘Space, Time and Violence’ to
+Peterson (2004, 2020) and Elias and Rai (2019) have added clarity to the idea, developing separate but overlapping frameworks to understand how global pressures are experienced across space and time, and at very micro-scales.
+The latter develop a framework of ‘Space, Time and Violence’ to

 “…emphasise the co-constitutiveness of social reproduction and the everyday. … this is important to rethink core IPE concepts such as production, the market, and labour as well as to develop a socially necessary practice that is revealed in the ways in which the work of social reproduction plays out temporally, spatially, and in the context of gendered structural violence”.

-Their emphasis on the ‘everyday’ is part of a growing literature (Davies, 2016; Elias & Roberts, 2016; Seabrooke, 2010; Seabrooke & Hobson, 2006; Stanley et al., 2016) on the political economy of the everyday which stresses the ways that global pressures are experienced and reproduced in the often mundane practices and rhythms of everyday life, and more broadly part of a wider research in IPE on scale and space (Charnock, 2010a, 2010b; Macartney & Shields, 2011).
+Their emphasis on the ‘everyday’ is part of a literature (Davies, 2016; Elias & Roberts, 2016; Seabrooke, 2010; Seabrooke & Hobson, 2006; Stanley et al., 2016) on the political economy of the everyday which showcases how global pressures are experienced and reproduced in the often mundane practices and rhythms of everyday life (Mezzadri et al, 2021:2), and more broadly part of a wider research in IPE on scale and space (Charnock, 2010a, 2010b; Macartney & Shields, 2011), borrowing from pioneering work in geography (e.g. Marston, 2000; Smith, 1992).

-Earlier work on the everyday (Braudel & Reynold, 1992) stressed not just the top-down aspects of the way that global pressures shape everyday life, but also the ways that everyday practices lead to accretions that, as they are repeated, contribute to the establishment of social structures that have a broader temporal frame (e.g. in the epochal or longue-durée temporalities) and contribute to social structures at broader spatial scales (Bakker, 2007, p543).
-Similarly, Peterson’s recent contributions show how broad-scale/long-term structures such as state and nation building and the overlay of racism at the scale of the global economy are at least partly constructed in the intimate practices and relations of the family (Peterson, 2020).
+Earlier work on the everyday (Braudel & Reynold, 1992) stressed not just the top-down aspects in which global pressures shape everyday life, but also the everyday practices that lead to accretions that, as they are repeated, contribute to the establishment of social structures within broader temporal frames (e.g. in the epochal or longue-durée temporalities) and spatial scales (Bakker, 2007, p543).
+While Braudel treats the everyday as a temporal frame, others have thought about it as a spatiotemporal scale and emphasised scalar-relational linkages such that macro-scale pressures arising from global production force adaptation at lower scales.
+However, in turn, the most micro-scales of SR reproduce economic structures in contested forms through (more or less conscious) adaptation, subversion and contestation (Marston, 2000; Mitchell et al. 2001).
+Similarly, Peterson’s (2020) recent contributions show how broad-scale/long-term structures are at least partly constructed in the intimate practices and relations of the family.

-The present paper contributes to the literature illustrating the co-constitutive and co-evolutionary nature of social phenomena at the largest temporal/spatial scales and the most micro.
-Its aim is to elaborate empirically some of the ways in which household scale-everyday processes are influenced by the global pressures of competitiveness at the scale of the world market, passed through the institutional structure of state scale policy and political rhetoric.
-We also attempt to show how household responses to these pressures might add to them, contributing to the development of social structures, such as increased inequality.
-To do this we utilise the concept of ‘Household Social Reproduction Strategies’ (HSRS).
+This paper contributes to this literature illustrating the co-constitutive and co-evolutionary nature of social phenomena at the largest temporal/spatial scales and the most micro.
+Its aim is to elaborate empirically some of the ways in which household scale-everyday processes are influenced by the global pressures of competitiveness at the scale of the world market, passed through the institutional structure of state policy and political rhetoric.
+We also show how household responses to these pressures might add to them, contributing to the development of social structures, such as increased inequality.
+We utilise the concept of ‘Household Social Reproduction Strategies’ (HSRS).
 HSRS are “the more or less consciously developed day-to-day and inter-generational responses to the social conditions that households confront and their own motivations and aspirations for the future” (Authors, 2019).
-The concept helps to focus both on how everyday structures and agency adapt to global pressures, but also how they contest and reimagine them through their own motivations and aspirations.
-It also helps to elaborate the abstract idea of variegation because households are able to mobilise very different resources (financial, relational, informational and cultural) as they confront global pressures and strive toward their own goals and values.
+The concept focuses on how everyday structures and agency adapt to global pressures, but also on how they contest and reimagine them through their own motivations and aspirations.
+Furthermore, it elaborates the abstract idea of variegation because households are able to mobilise very different resources (financial, relational, informational and cultural) as they confront global pressures and strive toward their own goals and values.
 One potential outcome of this is that different households responding to common pressures reproduce and accentuate structural conditions.
-For example, in conditions of inequality and increased competitiveness, the different resources that households can bring to bear in pursuit of their HSRS might ‘compound’ broader inequalities.
+For example, in conditions of inequality and increased competitiveness, the different resources that households are able to use in their HSRS might ‘compound’ broader inequalities.